-Stillman, authorized by the General Assembly of the Presbyterian Church in the United States in 1875, held its first classes of six studients15 in the Fall of 1876 and was chartered as a legal corporation by the State of Alabama in 1895.
-At the time, the March 25 name was changed from Tuscal osa Institute to Stillman Institute.
-The institute was chargen from Stillman, pastor of the First Presbyterian Church of April 15-19
+Stillman, authorized by the General Assembly of the Presbyterian Church in the United States in 1875, held its first classes of six students in the Fall of 1876 and was chartered as a legal corporation by the State of Alabama in 1895, Altithe time, the name was changed from Tuscalonsa Institute to Stillman Institute.
+The institute was id?concept initiated by Dr. Charles Allen Still And P. pastor of the First Presbyterian Church of †USCaldosa.

-The following are significant dates in the College's history: April 19 April 26
+The following are significant dates in the

+College's history: